tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 - Range proofs

-  - range proofs are proofs that a secret value, which has been encrypted or committed to, lies in a certain interval.
+  - Range proofs are proofs that a secret value, which has been encrypted or committed to, lies in a certain interval.
 It prevents any numbers coming near the magnitude of a large prime, say $ 2^{256} $, that can cause wrap around when adding a small number, e.g. proof that $ x \in [0,2^{52} - 1] $.

 - Merkle proofs